bot-dv/confidence-distill/README.md

 * TinyBERT - code with knowledge distillation [TinyBERT](https://arxiv.org/abs/1909.10351) with modifications for data collections
 * rq1_results.ipynb - analysis of the properties and collected data for RQ1, S_{6L}
 * rq1_train_eval_tinybert_6l_sst2.sh - runfile for experiments/research questions
-* VM - basic CPU environment with py37 that can also be otained via requirements.txt
+* requirements.txt - basic CPU environment on ubuntu with py37

 ### Outputs
 * _eval_output - collected data on sotmax from the experiments